 Step 02: Configure SEO Settings

 Every page should contain its title and make sure your title is descriptive enough to make your user understood.
-Consider your page titles in a way that make your page titles different from each other.
-Try not to copy others page name and paste it on yours.
+Consider your page titles in a way that makes your page titles different from each other.
+Try not to copy other's page name and paste it on yours.

 Using H1 style in the page title is a good practice to attract visitors, and don't make

 multiple H1 styles in a page.
 It creates an unattractive view of a page.

 Work hard until your page title is enough SEO friendly; otherwise, Google won't rank your page.

 The XML sitemap is needed as it let Google knows that the structure has changed and can crawl your site again.
 Without XML sitemap, the links in Google will take much more time to be updated.